Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Gooburrum has one active public transport stop operating within its boundaries.
-This stop is served by a mix of buses along one individual route, offering a total of 12 weekly passenger trips.
-The accessibility of these services is rated as limited, with residents typically located at an average distance of 2021 meters from the nearest transport stop.
+This stop is serviced by a mix of buses along one individual route, collectively providing 12 weekly passenger trips.
+Transport accessibility in Gooburrum is rated as limited, with residents typically located 2021 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+The car remains the dominant mode of transportation at 96%.
+Vehicle ownership averages 2.1 per dwelling, which is above the regional average.

-Service frequency averages one trip per day across all routes, resulting in approximately 12 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 7.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages one trip per day across all routes, equating to approximately 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport